McScratchey

 Top 6 Free Cloud Gaming Services

-When it comes to free cloud gaming services, there are various options.
-Each service has unique features and benefits, making it essential to find the one that best fits your needs.
 For example, GeForce Now allows users to play games from their existing library on various devices.
 At the same time, Amazon Luna provides access to an extensive library of games that can be played on multiple devices.
 Read more to decide which is the best cloud gaming service for you.

 1. Amazon Luna

-Amazon Luna is a cloud gaming streaming service similar to the mostly extinct Google Stadia.
-Luna provides users access to a wide variety of games from prominent publishers like Ubisoft and Capcom.
-The service lets subscribers play games on several devices, including PC, Mac, Fire TV, and iOS.
-Users can enjoy high-quality graphics, smooth gameplay, and seamless transitions between platforms for an immersive gaming experience.
+Amazon Luna is a cloud gaming streaming service similar to the now-extinct Google Stadia.
+Luna provides users access to games from prominent publishers like Ubisoft and Capcom.

 Additionally, Amazon Luna offers channels featuring curated game collections that can be accessed on demand and seamlessly switched between during gameplay.
 Amazon Luna provides a 7-day free trial and a selection of monthly free games for Prime members to play at no extra cost.

-2. GeForce NOW
+2. Nvidia's GeForce NOW

 While GeForce NOW has free and paid tiers, the latter provides longer session lengths, priority server access, and a rig featuring Nvidia GeForce RTX 4080 graphics (yay, Ray-tracing!).
 The free tier offers one basic rig (which may be better than your current gaming PC), standard server access, and a one-hour limit on gaming sessions.
-While it may not be ideal, the free tier is still an excellent option for gamers with limited time or budgets.

 3. Parsec Gaming

 Parsec Gaming is an excellent option if you're looking for a free cloud gaming service that allows you to play games on any device.
-With Parsec, you can connect with other gamers worldwide and play games together in real time.
-You only need a PC (desktop or laptop), an internet connection, and the free Parsec Gaming app.
-Parsec offers the ability to cloud stream your games at 60FPS and UHD graphics from any device you have the app installed on.
+Parsec lets you connect with other gamers worldwide and play games in real time.

 4. Vortex Cloud Gaming

 This one seems sketchy, but I'll mention it anyway.
 Vortex Cloud Gaming is an Android app that allows players to play PC games on any Android device.
 There is no functional website for the developer, nor is there a website for the app itself.
-I don't know if the PC servers are theirs or if the game streaming comes from your own PC, but the Vortex Cloud Gaming app is free to download.
+I don't know if the PC servers are theirs or if the game streaming comes from your PC, but the Vortex Cloud Gaming app is free to download.
 I recommend trying the other services first before getting into this app.

 5. Xbox Cloud Gaming

-Xbox Cloud Gaming is one of the best services in the gaming industry.
-I have been an Xbox Game Pass Ultimate subscriber for several years and recently discovered you can play some games for free.
 The Xbox website mentions free play, stating free-to-play games such as Fortnite are available for anyone with a free Microsoft account.
 That's pretty cool.
 Just connect your controller, log in to your account, and you can play a selection of games on premium servers at no extra cost!

 6. Netflix Gaming